team-forge-ai/openchat/packages/inference-server-macos/README.md

 - 🔒 **Production Ready**: Proper error handling, logging, and process management
 - ⚡ **Simple Architecture**: Single model focus for maximum performance and reliability

+## Key Architecture Notes

+- **Single Model Design**: The server loads exactly one model at startup and keeps it in memory for the entire server lifetime
+- **No Dynamic Loading**: Models cannot be loaded or unloaded while the server is running
+- **Model Path Required**: The model path must be specified as a command-line argument when starting the server
+- **Restart for Model Changes**: To use a different model, you must stop the server and restart with the new model path

 ## Installation

 ### From Source